yhernandez55/yhernandez55/README.md

 This project showcases my skills in data analysis, visualization, and storytelling, reinforcing my ability to translate raw data into actionable insights.

 11. [gemini-sql-data-assistant](https://github.com/yhernandez55/gemini-sql-data-assistant)
-This project leverages Google Cloud’s Gemini API to build an AI-powered assistant that helps users explore datasets through natural language questions.
+This project utilizes Google Cloud’s Gemini API to develop an AI-powered assistant that enables users to explore datasets through natural language queries.
 The tool translates questions into SQL queries and explains results in plain English.
 It supports CSV uploads or defaults to a built-in dataset, and runs on both Kaggle and local environments.
 Key Highlights:
   - AI Integration: Used Google Gemini to generate SQL from user input.
   - Interactive Design: Created a loop for dynamic, chat-style data exploration.